-- □ For each drop of 1 per cent of the voltage at the connection point the Generator should supply a reactive current equal to 4 per cent of the maximum continuous current; and - 95 per cent of the pre-fault active output is achieved within 100 metres of fault clearance.
+- Generator Generator Should Supply a reactive current equal to 4% of the maximum continuous current; and - 95% of the pre-fault active output is achieved within 100 metres of fault clearance.

 Operational arrangements such as control settings for the generating system's terminal voltage or transformer tap changers must meet the agreed level of performance.